peimiaochien/AnnotSV_ANNOVAR_data_merge/README.md

    * same sample should have same para
 3. gene list
    * gene name one is interested in
-4. the input files name should include sv/snv/cnv/repeats for the script to distinguish
+4. the input files name should include AnnotSV or ANNOVAR
-   * sv/cnv/repeats comes from AnnotSV result
+   * sv/cnv/repeats comes from Dragen and annotated by AnnotSV
    * snv comes from ANNOVAR result(use run_annotation_hg19.sh or run_annotation_hg38.sh to generate files)

 Renew the information in AnnotSV_ANNOVAR_data_merge.sh <br>